-The one who created the universe did an impossible thing: He entered a virgin's womb in order to become a man and overcame the same difficulties and temptations we face.
+The one who created the universe did an impossible thing: He entered a virgin's womb in order to become a man and then overcame the same difficulties and temptations we face.
 He "became flesh and made his dwelling among us" (John 1:14).

 The true message of Christmas is this: God became human in order to come to the earth to rescue us from sin, death, and our own failed lives.
 Do you believe that the sinless came to carry your sins, the perfect died for the imperfect, and the only man who ever lived a holy life died a criminal's death to satisfy the justice of God for you?